-Example Language: When we look downstream and downwind from public lands, we find that climate change impacts have disproportionate impacts on Tribal nations, communities who are dependent on natural resource economies, and lower income communities.
-Their ways of life are at risk because they rely heavily on the natural environment in ways that are critical to cultural survival.
-These communities often have fewer resources to prepare for and cope with climate disruptions.
+Example Language: Downstream and downwind from public lands, climate change has disproportionately impacted Tribal nations, communities who are dependent on natural resource economies, and lower income communities.
+Indigenous ways of life are at risk because they rely heavily on the natural environment in ways that are critical to cultural survival.
+These communities-some of which were the first to draft climate adaptation plans-often have fewer resources to prepare for and cope with climate disruptions.

-Air pollution is a direct impact of both fossil fuel extraction and climate change.
+Air pollution is a powerful example of this disparity.
 158 million Americans-nearly half of the country-live in counties where air pollution exceeds national health-based standards.
 Each year, air pollution causes 200,000 premature deaths.

-Example Language: Currently, industrialized management of public lands is a large contributor to climate change.
+Example Language: Industrialized management of public lands is a large contributor to climate change.
 Industrial activities on public lands are negatively impacting ecosystems and public health.
-Great Old Broads for Wilderness explore ways public lands can work to solve rather than contribute to climate change.
+Great Old Broads for Wilderness wanted to know if there were ways public lands can work to solve rather than contribute to climate change.

-Example Language: If we look closely at natural landscapes, America's intact public lands offer much in the way of climate defense.
-Public lands remove and store carbon, provide clean air and water, serve as a buffer to severe storms, offer large natural areas to serve as habitat, encourage biodiversity, and allow for adaptation to changing conditions.
-They can solve much of the problem if we "use" them differently.
+Example Language: Despite emmisions from industrial uses, America's intact public lands offer much in the way of climate defense.
+Public lands remove and store carbon, provide clean air and water, serve as a buffer to severe storms, offer large natural areas to serve as habitat, protect biodiversity, and allow space for adaptation to changing conditions.
+They can be part of the climate solution.